 This recipe for Laksa Soup – A Malaysian Coconut Curry Soup will take you on a fun adventure to your local Asian market, perhaps introducing you to new ingredients and can be made authentically from scratch.
-Or if you prefer, I’ve included an easier “cheater version” as well.
-It’s actually simple to make, but requires a few ingredients that are not readily available at most grocery stores.
+Or if you prefer, I’ve included an easier, fast “cheater version” as well.
+It’s actually surprisingly simple to make, but requires a few ingredients that are not readily available at most grocery stores.

 The flavorful base of the soup is called Laksa paste – basically lemongrass, chilies, shallots, galanga, turmeric, spices and dried shrimp all blended up in the food processor, then sauteed in a pot with a little oil to deepen the flavor.
 Into the same pot goes the chicken stock, the chicken, shrimp, tofu puffs (optional) fish balls (also optional) and coconut milk.
 After a quick simmer, it’s done.
 Ladle over fresh rice noodles, top with a handful of crunchy bean sprouts, fresh cilantro and mint, and serve with lime wedges, hot chili sauce and a sprinkling of crispy shallots.
 It’s a soup that takes you far, far away, and it has been a hit at home when the temperatures are cooler.
-It is a “fishy” tasting soup, so be warned if this is not your thing.

 The easy cheater version, is to just purchase pre-made Laksa Paste in a jar.
+Or try making the paste from scratch.

 While they are seeping, chop up the rest of the Laksa paste ingredients and place in a food processor.